Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ﻿# Step 3 - Employee Test

-This will walk through the process of creating the required end-to-end intra-domain integration tests to validate the `Employee` CRUD APIs.
+This will walk through the process of creating the required end-to-end intra-domain integration tests to validate the employee CRUD APIs.

 The [`Beef.Test.NUnit`](../../../tools/Beef.Test.NUnit/README.md) provides the integration testing capabilities that will be leveraged.
 The underlying documentation describes these capabilities and the approach in greater detail.